zenml-io/zenml/src/zenml/integrations/README.md

 ### 3. Create integration in `src/zenml/integrations/<name-of-integration>/__init__.py`

-For creating an integration you first need to subclass the Integration class, set some important attributes (`NAME` and `REQUIREMENTS`) and overwrite the `flavors` classmethod.
+To create an integration you first need to subclass the `Integration` class, set some important attributes (`NAME` and `REQUIREMENTS`) and overwrite the `flavors` class method.

 ```python
 from typing import List